 The idea of co-operatives and credit unions originated in Rochdale, England in 1844.
 From Rochdale, the co-operative idea spread throughout Europe and the first credit society was established in 1852 in Flammersfeld, Germany.
 Since the 1850s the credit union model has wildly spread, including to North America in 1900.

 The credit union model of a co-op and members owning the organization is unique.
 In the same vein, credit unions need and utilize intranet software in unique and often different ways than other financial organizations.
-This blog will discuss the primary ways credit unions connect, collaborate and create on their intranet and provide real examples from some of our Credit Union Intranet customers.
+This blog will discuss the primary ways credit unions connect, collaborate and create on their intranet and provide real examples from credit union intranets of our customers.

 Workflows & Process Automation